Some of the most common questions dog owners ask themselves are usually related to dog food. Today`s question is: can dogs eat cilantro?

 How Much Is Safe & Side Effects

-This plant can be found in the vegetable section of lots of supermarkets, both dry and fresh.
+This plant can be found with dried seeds in the vegetable section of many supermarkets.

-After you have made certain your canine isn`t allergic to it, you can start by adding small amounts of this herb to your little fella`s diet.
-This is a general rule of thumb regarding anything new you add to his diet.
+After you have made certain your canine isn`t allergic to it, you can start by adding small amounts of this herb to your pet’s diet.
+This is a general rule of thumb regarding any new food you add to its diet.

-Generally speaking, cilantro is completely safe to be consumed by your dog.
-However, in very small circumstances (especially when your dog`s is allergic), the consumption of this plant can lead to upset stomach or allergy risk if eaten in large amounts.
+Generally speaking, fresh cilantro is completely safe to be consumed by your pet.
+However, in very small circumstances (especially when your dog is allergic), the consumption of this plant can lead to an upset stomach or allergy risk if eaten in large amounts.

 So, can dogs eat cilantro?
-We already established all the great benefits that this herb has on our furry friends.
+We have already established all this herb’s great benefits for our furry friends.

-The only thing you need to do is keep in mind that introducing this plant slowly into your dog`s diet can go a long way.
+The only thing you need to do is keep in mind that introducing this plant slowly into your pet`s diet can go a long way.